- To check if your PC is compatible with Windows 11, install the “PC Health Check” app.

 Although Windows 11 is a free upgrade for Windows 10 devices, it has different hardware requirements, which means that not all systems are compatible with the newer version.

-According to the company’s documentation, Windows 11 will require a 64-bit processor, 4GB of RAM, and 64GB of storage as the minimum.
-If you want to check if your hardware configuration meets the minimum requirements, you can download the Windows PC Health Check app (via WalkingCat) to check if your computer is compatible.
+According to the company’s documentation, Windows 11 requires a minimum of a dual-core 64-bit processor, 4GB of RAM, and 64GB of storage as the minimum.
+If you want to check if your hardware configuration meets the minimum requirements, you can download the “PC Health Check” app to check if your computer is compatible.

 Double-click the WindowsPCHealthCheckSetup.msi file.

-Click the I accept the terms in the License Agreement option.
+Click the “I accept the terms in the License Agreement” option.

 Click the Install button.

-Check the Open Windows PC Health Check option.
+Check the “Open Windows PC Health Check” option.